-Available on the Western District of Arkansas's website, is a standard form for habeas petitions governed by § 2241.
-Pursuant to Rule 9.1 of the Local Rules for the Eastern and Western Districts of Arkansas you are required to use the Court's standard form.
-The document will assist you in providing the information needed for your petition.
+Available on the Western District of Arkansas's website or from any of the Clerk's offices is a standard form for habeas petitions governed by § 2254 that you must use.
+The form is designed to assist you in providing the information needed for your petition.

 Failure to include the necessary information could result in delay or dismissal of your habeas proceedings.